A cross-species neural foundation model for end-to-end speech decoding: Brain-to-Text Benchmark '24 and '25 Details

 \section{Brain-to-Text Benchmark '24 and '25 Details}

 \paragraph{Brain-to-Text Benchmark '24.} The top scores on the leaderboards for both cascaded and end-to-end methods are achieved using model ensembling with LLM merging.
-For this benchmark, we initialize ten cross-species, cross-task pretrained encoders with different random seeds, each fine-tuned to decode sentences from participant T12 data.
+For this benchmark, we initialize 10 cross-species, cross-task pretrained encoders with different random seeds, each fine-tuned to decode sentences from participant T12 data.
 Each model is trained on the training data provided by the benchmark and uses the provided validation set for checkpoint selection.
-Each of the ten models outputs its own phoneme and sentence sequences, which are then provided to the fine-tuned GPT-3.5 to select the final best sentence sequence.
+Each of the 10 models outputs its own phoneme and sentence sequences, which are then provided to a fine-tuned GPT-3.5 to select the final best sentence sequence.
 This procedure is applied to both the entries \compressedit{\name{} Cascaded + Ensemble} and \compressedit{\name{} End-to-End + Ensemble}, which are the top-ranked submissions for the cascaded and end-to-end approaches on the leaderboard.
 All of our other leaderboard entries are based on a single model with a single seed.
 For information on the other leaderboard entries, see \cite{willett2024brain}.

-\paragraph{Brain-to-Text Benchmark '25.} The top scores on the leaderboards for both cascaded and end-to-end methods are achieved using model ensembling with LLM merging.
-For this benchmark, we initialize ten cross-species, cross-task pretrained encoders with different random seeds, each fine-tuned to decode sentences from participant T15 data.
-The LLM merging is therefore based on the phoneme and sentence outputs from these ten models.
+\paragraph{Brain-to-Text Benchmark '25.} The top scores on the public leaderboards for both cascaded and end-to-end methods are achieved using model ensembling with LLM merging.
+For this benchmark, we initialize 29 cross-species, cross-task pretrained encoders with different random seeds, each fine-tuned to decode sentences from participant T15 data.
+We fine-tune GPT-4 to merge the phoneme and sentence outputs from these 29 models.
 All of our other leaderboard entries are based on a single model with a single seed.
-As the benchmark is ongoing at the time of this submission, we only report the provided baselines on the leaderboard.
 In Table \ref{tab:benchmark_2025}, the \compressedit{RNN (baseline)} uses a single RNN encoder with a 5-gram LM, labeled ``UCD-NPL causal RNN + 5gram.''
 The \compressedit{RNN + Ensemble} combines multiple RNNs with LLM merging, labeled ``Stanford-NPTL causal RNN Ensemble + 5gram.''
 The \compressedit{RNN-TTA + Pseudo-Ensemble} generates diverse outputs from a single RNN model via noise injection and selects the final sentence with an LLM merger; it is listed as ``Stanford-NPTL causal RNN TTA-Ensemble + 5gram,'' where TTA stands for test-time adaptation.